4 The Media Business and Conglomerates

 Study the presentation slides by using the forward button or clicking on sections of the control bar.
 To enlarge any interactive presentation in this book, click on the lower-right full-screen option (arrows).

 Conglomerates occasionally grow so large that the federal government intervenes.
-For Google in 2024, that intervention occurred when a judge ruled that Google had become a monopoly that prevented fair competition.
+In 2024, for example, a judge ruled that Google had become a monopoly that prevented fair competition.
 For example, Google made deals with Apple for Google to be the default search engine for the Safari web browser on iPhones, iPads and Mac computers, thus limiting consumers’ choices for online search tools and dissuading other companies from developing new search engines.

 Another case brought by the Justice Department questioned Google’s monopoly in online advertising markets.
 In short, as a New York Times article summarized, Google’s fate became uncertain.